 Unlike with psychiatrists and some psychologists, you do not need a referral from your family doctor, or anyone else, to come and see us.

 3. Is everything we discuss in counselling confidential?

 The RCC’s Code of Ethics and Standards of Clinical Practice require counsellors to keep confidential their communications with clients.
 The only exception is when a counsellor feels that there is clear and imminent danger to the patient or others, when your counsellor or your file is subpoenaed in a court case, or if there is information shared about current child-abuse.

 4. How much does a session cost and is it covered by insurance?

 Typically, our hourly rate for counselling is $170.00 and the sessions are 50 minutes long.
 Counsellor rates may vary, so please check our team profiles for info on each therapist’s rate.

 Although counselling fees are not covered under the BC Medical Services Plan, if you are covered by your or your partner’s extended health benefit plan through work, visits to a Registered Clinical Counsellor (RCC) are often included under those plans.
 Refer to your plan manual for details or call the insurer and they’ll be able to assist you.

-I offer a free 15-minute initial phone consultation in which you can ask me questions about my practice and I can get a better sense of your particular situation.
+Our registered clinical counsellors offer free 15-minute initial phone consultations in which you can ask questions about our practice and we can get a better sense of your particular situation.
 If we decide we’d like to work together, we can then book a session.

-My offices are centrally located in Vancouver near Granville Island at:
+Our offices are centrally located in Vancouver near Granville Island.
+Our address is: